flexera-public/policy_templates/cost/aws/rightsize_compute_instances/README.md

 - Sends an email notification
 - Terminate virtual machines (if idle) after approval
-- Downsize virtual machines (if underutilized) after approval
+- Downsize virtual machines (if underutilized but not idle) after approval

 ## Prerequisites